samuelunderwood/criteria-compilation/index.md

 # Welcome!
 This is the Criteria Compilation, an open-source repository of recommended acoustical design criteria in buildings.

-Currently, our database cites criteria from over 70 references, including:
+Currently, our database cites criteria from 38 references, including:
 * Design guides
 * Textbooks
 * Building codes